Sarah Harwood, MA, AMFT

 I earned my Master’s degree in Clinical Psychology from Antioch University Santa Barbara, a program grounded in social justice, whole-person care, and the belief that therapy is both an art and a responsibility.
 I am committed to ongoing learning, supervision, and ethical practice, and I approach this work with humility and care.

-I primarily work with children, adolescents, and young adults, and I also support parents navigating the emotional complexities of caregiving.
+In the last few years, my work, in and out of the therapy room, has focused on children, adolescents, and parents navigating the emotional complexities of caregiving; however, I enjoy working with people of every age and phase of living.
 I have experience working cross-culturally and value cultural humility.
 My door is open to neurodiverse and neurotypical people of all ages.
-I’m a LGBTQIA+ ally to those looking to explore their identity or seek gender affirming care.
-I am kink and sex positive, open to working with people of all faiths, participate in helping process death, loss, and bereavement, and work through depression, anxiety, life transitions, and anything else a person may need support for.
+I’m an LGBTQIA+ ally to those looking to explore their identity or seek gender affirming care.
+I am kink and sex positive, open to working with people of all faiths, and ready to hold space for those who need to process death, loss, and bereavement, work through depression, anxiety, life transitions, and anything else a person may need support for.

 At its core, my work is about helping people connect with themselves—emotionally, relationally, and creatively—so they can move through the world with greater clarity, agency, and self-compassion.
 I believe in the power of the therapeutic relationship and meeting people where they need to be met.
 Because therapy is an art, it is not a one size fits all experience, and I relish the opportunity to facilitate the exploration of exactly what each person is here to discover.
 Whether it be to move through suffering, heal from trauma or loss, face life's challenges/transitions, increase insight, build resilience, or gain a richer sense of who you are --all of these things and many more are possible with support.
 I am here to offer that support.